Is the Market open during COVID-19?

 When is the Market open?

 Please see our Visitor Information page for all trading hours.
+Please note that the Market will be open for Grand Final Weekend.

 Is the Market open on Public Holidays?